lucasmaystre/choix/README.md

 - **Top-1 lists**: another variation of the model arises when the data consists of discrete choices, i.e., we observe the selection of one item out of a subset of items.
+- **Choices in a network**: when the data consists of counts of the number of visits to each node in a network, the model is known as the *Network Choice Model*.

 `choix` makes it easy to infer model parameters from these different types of data, using a variety of algorithms: